wiz0u/WTelegramClient/FAQ.md

 <a name="chats-chats"></a>
 <a name="chat-not-found"></a>
 #### 10. `chats.chats[id]` fails.
-My chats list is empty or does not contain the chat id.
+My chats list is empty or does not contain the chat I'm looking for.

 There can be several reasons why `chats.chats` doesn't contain the chat you expect:
+- You're searching for a user instead of a chat ID.
+Private messages with a user are not called "chats".
+See [Terminology in ReadMe](README.md#terminology).
+To obtain the list of users (as well as chats and channels) the logged-in user is currenly engaged in a discussion with, you should [use the API method `Messages_GetAllDialogs`](EXAMPLES.md#list-dialogs)
 - The currently logged-in user account has not joined this particular chat.
-API method [Messages_GetAllChats](https://corefork.telegram.org/method/messages.getAllChats) will only return those chat groups/channels the user is in, not all Telegram chat groups.
+API method [`Messages_GetAllChats`](https://corefork.telegram.org/method/messages.getAllChats) will only return those chat groups/channels the user is in, not all Telegram chat groups.
+If you're looking for other Telegram groups/channels/users, try API methods [`Contacts_ResolveUsername`](EXAMPLES.md#msg-by-name) or `Contacts_Search`
 - You're trying to use a Bot API (or TDLib) numerical ID, like -1001234567890
 Telegram Client API don't use these kind of IDs for chats.
 Remove the -100 prefix and try again with the rest (1234567890).
-- You're searching for a user instead of a chat ID.
-Private messages with a user are not called "chats".
-See [Terminology in ReadMe](README.md#terminology).
-To obtain the list of users (as well as chats and channels) the logged-in user is currenly engaged in a discussion with, you should [use the API method Messages_GetAllDialogs](EXAMPLES.md#list-dialogs)
 - the `chats.chats` dictionary is empty.
 This is the case if you are logged-in as a brand new user account (that hasn't join any chat groups/channels) or if you are connected to a Test DC (a Telegram datacenter server for tests) instead of Production DC ([read FAQ #6](#wrong-server) for more)

-To help determine if `chats.chats` is empty or does not contain a certain chat, you should [dump the chat list to the screen](EXAMPLES.md#list-chats) or simply use a debugger: Place a breakpoint after the Messages_GetAllChats call, run the program up to there, and use a Watch pane to display the content of the chats.chats dictionary.
+To help determine if `chats.chats` is empty or does not contain a certain chat, you should [dump the chat list to the screen](EXAMPLES.md#list-chats) or simply use a debugger: Place a breakpoint after the `Messages_GetAllChats` call, run the program up to there, and use a Watch pane to display the content of the chats.chats dictionary.

 <a name="shutdown"></a>
 #### 11. I get "Connection shut down" errors in my logs